Bedrock-OSS/regolith-docs/docs/tutorials/create-local-filter.md

 }
 ```

-Note that the default {ref}`export target<export-targets>` is `development`.
-If you change it to `local`, the files will be exported to a `build` folder in the project root which is useful if you just want to see how the filter works.
+By default, the export target is set to `development`.
+If you prefer to export the files to a `build` folder in the project root for testing, you can change the target to `local`.

 **5.** Run the filter.

-That's it!
-You successfully created a local filter.
-The resource and behavior packs created by Regolith should now contain the `hello-from-local-filter.txt` files with the greeting messages.
+Now that you've set up the filter, run the Regolith project.
+The `hello-from-local-filter.txt` files will be created in both the resource pack and behavior pack directories with their respective greeting messages.